National Parks

 Explore the beaches of Olympic National Park to see tide pools.
 Photo Credit: Catherine Parker

-Olympic National Park protects 65 miles of Pacific Ocean shoreline.
-Spend a beach day building sand castles or flying kites.
-Or learn about the unique marine life of Olympic by visiting a tide pool at low tide.
+Olympic National Park protects 65 miles of the Pacific Ocean shoreline.
+Spend a beach day building sand castles or flying kites, or learn about Olympic’s unique marine life by visiting a tide pool at low tide.

 Kalaloch Ranger Station

 Find out about the marine life at the Kalaloch Ranger Station.
-Ranger talks or guided walks during the summer.
+Rangers lead guided walks and ranger talks during the summer.
 Check the daily tide schedule for tide pooling nearby.

 Located at 156954 US Highway 101, Forks.
 Open with varying hours and closed in the winter.